AriFordsham/GHCWiki/design/type-naming.md

 ### Proposal 1: disambiguation in export lists and fixity declarations

 - Extend export lists and fixity declarations to permit the disambiguating specifier `data`, `type`, and `class`.
 - The specifier is always permitted, but only required if the situation would otherwise be ambiguous.
 - The specifier must match the corresponding declaration, except that the specifier `data` matches a `newtype` declaration too.
+(This "except" is arguable.
+The idea is that someone looking at the export list doesn't need to know whether the type is declared with `data` or `newtype`, whereas for `type` synonyms they do need to know.)

 Thus you can say